 - Environmental factor(s) which might work with genetics such as low vitamin D levels or smoking.

-Although this is a well characterized disorder, we still don’t know much about its causes.
+Although this is a well-characterized disorder, we still don’t know much about its causes.

 Diagnosis, loss of function, and pathology

-Typically an individual with demyelination in multiple sclerosis may have functional deficits that result from reduced speed of conduction which might include loss of vision, different atypical sensations in the periphery and findings on an MRI that include hyperintensities, bright patches on structural MRIs (Figure 3.), around sites like the lateral ventricle, optic nerve, brainstem, spinal cord, cerebellum and other areas.
+Typically an individual with demyelination in multiple sclerosis may have functional deficits that result from a reduced speed of conduction which might include loss of vision, different atypical sensations in the periphery and findings on an MRI that include hyperintensities, bright patches on structural MRIs (Figure 3.), around sites like the lateral ventricle, optic nerve, brainstem, spinal cord, cerebellum and other areas.